 4. Supports Diverse Crops through an Adaptable System

-Vertical farming depends on the effective and efficient use of different technologies and practices such as hydroponic systems, aeroponics, aquaponics, greenhouse design, environmental control, and energy sustainability to collectively implement a controlled-environment agriculture or CEA technology.
+Vertical farming depends on the effective and efficient use of different technologies and practices such as hydroponic systems, aeroponics, aquaponics, greenhouse design, artificial intelligence, environmental control, and energy sustainability to collectively implement a controlled-environment agriculture or CEA technology.
 This technology can maintain the optimal growing conditions of agricultural produces and even animal-based food products.

 5. Promotes the Efficient and Sustainable Use of Energy